AyazManiar/Skill-Swap-Platform/README.md

 # 🔄 Skill-Swap-Platform

 A modern, full-stack social platform that connects people to share and exchange skills.
-Built with the MERN stack, this application enables users to teach and learn from each other in a structured, feedback-driven environment.
+Built with the MERN stack, this application enables users to teach and learn from each other in a structured and feedback-driven environment.

 ## 📷 Screenshots